-One opportunity that nearly anyone can participate in is the ability to be a voice actor for authors that want to transition their book into audio.
+One opportunity that nearly anyone can participate in is the ability to be a voice actor.
+Tons of authors really need this and also there's demand for it.

-Amazon's ACX platform allows voice actors to bid on potential audio books for which the voice actor can benefit from either a front end compensation package or royalties on the back end.
+Amazon's ACX platform allows voice actors to bid on potential audio books for which the voice actor can benefit from either front-end compensation or royalties on the back end.

 11) Write a Script & Sell a Movie to Amazon Studios